gokulvasan/Slot-shifting-in-LITMUS-RT-Kernel-2.6/README.md

 Overview:
 ---------
-* Implement Slot shifting scheduler as a platform independent framework.
+* Implementation of Slot shifting scheduler as a platform independent framework.
   * **What  is slotshifting?**
-    *  Time division based work conserving periodic task scheduling algorithm that tries admit Firm-aperiodics.
+    *  Time division based, work conserving periodic task scheduling algorithm that attempts gaurantee and admit the Firm-aperiodics.
 If Firm aperiodic is admitted, Then it is guaranteed to be provided with enough slots to complete before deadline.
     * [Algorithmic View of slot shifting]( https://github.com/gokulvasan/Slot-shifting-in-LITMUS-RT-Kernel-2.6/blob/master/documentations/SlotShifting.pdf )
     * [original paper](https://www.slideshare.net/slideshow/embed_code/key/PJt8vhtGcHvKQ)